Ability Score Used: Charisma Usable Untrained? Yes Armor Check Penalty Applies? No

 As performers gain ranks in their skill, and successfully perform in front of crowds, they eventually attract the attention of a patron.
 A patron is someone who wishes to advance the fine arts, but who also hopes to improve their own standing among their peers by appearing philanthropic and generous.
 Furthermore, having a performer under your patronage means you can ask them to perform at your parties, guaranteeing a certain quality of performer to impress your guests.
 Finally, as performers improve their own talents, they may choose to paint their patrons in a good light with a new work, improving their patron's standing in society (and incidentally improving their own standing in the process).

 Acquiring a patron can be a role-playing opportunity for both the player and the GM, as several prospective patrons may offer their support to a burgeoning performer.
 A performer may seek out a particular patron known for generosity, kindness and deep pockets, or several patrons may choose to fight amongst themselves for a particularly talented performer with strong potential.
 Conversely, if this doesn't interest your particular table of players, a patron can simply be an automatic boon for having a high perform skill.
+In either case, attracting the interest of a patron should typically take about 7 full days of performing, socializing, and generally being charismatic in social arenas where patrons might frequent.
+These 7 days need not be contiguous, but you must be in the same general location (same city, etc.) during any days you wish to count towards this time.
+Days spent attracting a patron cannot be spent for other purposes such as adventuring, or Self-Improvement.

 Characters rarely "outgrow" their patrons.
 Instead, as characters grow in level and become even more capable of legendary performances, their own prowess on the stage propels their patron to greater social heights.
 The patron grows, and therefore gives greater benefits to the performer.